Summer games at Rangers Ballpark in Arlington are supposed to be high-scoring affairs in which no lead is ever safe.

 The powerful Rangers scored three runs in the second with only one extra-base hit, a leadoff double by Josh Hamilton.
 Nelson Cruz and Michael Young each had RBI singles, and the Rangers were aided by throwing errors from Guthrie on a pickoff attempt and catcher Craig Tatum on a steal attempt.

 Texas added its fourth run in the third inning when Hamilton homered off the right-field mezzanine facing, a 399-foot shot for his 22nd of the season.

-The Orioles didn't get on the board against Hunter until the fifth, when Scott Moore homered for the third time this season.
-Hunter had won five of his first six outings since being recalled June 5.
+The Orioles didn't get on the board against Hunter until the fifth, when Scott Moore hit his third homer this season.

 He struck out a career-high seven and walked just one but didn't get the win, thanks to an improbable eighth inning in which Texas' bullpen couldn't hold a lead against a team that hadn't rallied that late away from home this season.

 Clicking on Green Links will take you to a third-party e-commerce site.
 These sites are not operated by The Baltimore Sun.
 The Sun Editorial staff is not involved in any way with Green Links or with these third-party sites.